facelessuser/PyMdown/Usage.md

 ```

 ## Frontmatter
-Frontmatter can be used at the very beginning of a Markdown file.  they begin with `---` and end with `---`.
-Frontmatter must be the very first thing in the file and start at the very first line.
+Frontmatter can be used at the very beginning of a Markdown file.
+Frontmatter blocks begin with `---` and end with `---`.
+Frontmatter must be the very beginning of the file and start on the very first line.

 PyMdown front matter content can be either YAML or JSON (JSON is modified to allow Javascript comments).
 The frontmatter is a dictionary of key value pairs which are translated into meta data for all keys except for a few **special** keywords.
 For meta data, the key will become the content of the `meta` tag's `name` attribute, and the value will become the data for the `content` attribute.
 If an array is specified as the value, each member of the array will be converted to a string and all of them will be strung together and separated by commas.
 In all other cases, the value will just be converted to a string.